I can’t believe I’ve been making water kefir for over three years already.

 If you missed the last Monday Mission, click here.

-Disclosure: There are affiliate links in this post to Wise Choice Market, Natural Leavening and Amazon and GNOWFLINS from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post to Wise Choice Market, Natural Leavening, Amazon and GNOWFLINS from which I will earn some commission if you make a purchase.
+Cultures for Health sponsored this post but all opinions are my own.
 See my full disclosure statement here.